 You can view the College Board’s complete policy at https://apstudent.collegeboard.org/takingtheexam/exam-policies/exam-day-policies.

-Get a good night’s rest before your test, and eat a nutritious breakfast.
-You are allowed to bring a snack and beverage for your 10-minute break which will need to be stored away from the exam area; however, eating is prohibited while you are taking the exam.
+Get a good night’s rest before your test, and eat a nutritious breakfast!
+As mentioned, you may bring a snack and beverage for your 10-minute break.
+Eating and drinking (even water) is prohibited while you are taking the exam.
 You are required to abide by the policies of both the College Board and Simi Valley High School during the exam period.
 Any misconduct will be reported and could jeopardize your AP Exam grade.